dankorotin/ton-tutorials/2-3-addresses-and-states-3/README.md

 });
 ```

-By now, you should be able to understand what's being tested and how.
+By now, you should be able to understand what's being tested and how (the test case names should guide you if you're unsure).
 Let's outline the most important parts:

-1. The first pair of tests checks what happens when you send TON to an existing smart contract via bounceable and non-bounceable user-friendly addresses.
+1. The **first pair of tests** checks what happens when you send TON to an **existing** smart contract via **bounceable and non-bounceable user-friendly addresses**.
 In both cases, the transaction is successful.
-2. The second pair checks the same scenario, but for a non-existing address.
-Sending a non-bounceable message still transfers the funds, even though the transaction is considered non-successful (this approach is used to fund smart contracts before deployment).
-Sending a bounceable message, however, returns ("bounces" back) the sent amount minus fees, leaving the address's balance unchanged.
+2. The **second pair** tests the same scenario but with a **non-existing address**.
+Sending a **non-bounceable message still transfers the funds**, even though the transaction is considered non-successful (this approach is used to fund smart contracts before deployment).
+Sending a **bounceable message, however, returns ("bounces" back) the sent amount minus fees**, leaving the address's balance unchanged.

 As a "homework" task, you can (and should) add checks to the tests to verify the sender's balance before and after each transaction.
 You can even retrieve the fees from transactions and implement an exact comparison!